rcarrata/rcarrata.github.io/_posts/secure1.md

 ## To be filled

-# Secured routes Deep Dive in Openshift
+# Secured routes Deep Dive in OpenShift

 Little overview

 ## Prerequisites

-## Secured Routes in Openshift
+## Secured Routes in OpenShift

 ## Edge Routes